holdensmagicalunicorn/kindle-typesetting/README.md

 The Computer Modern postscript fonts are too light when drawn at Kindle's low resolution.
-Computer Modern looks good on high-resolution printers, but strokes can become ``invisible,'' at lower resolutions.
+Computer Modern looks good on high-resolution printers, but strokes can become "invisible," at lower resolutions.
 With Metafont, this problem is solved by tweaking parameters to thicken strokes when printing to low-resolution devices.
 There is no such tuning available with the Postscript fonts.